vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-vsphere.md

 Each management cluster and workload cluster that you deploy to vSphere requires one static virtual IP address for external requests to the cluster's API server.
 You must be able to assign this IP address, so it cannot be within your DHCP range, but it must be in the same subnet as the DHCP range.

-The cluster control plane's [Kube-vip](https://kube-vip.io/) pod uses this static virtual IP address to serve API requests, and the API server certificate includes the address to enable secure TLS communication.
+The cluster control plane's [Kube-vip](https://kube-vip.io/) pod uses this static virtual IP address to serve API requests, and the API server certificate includes the address to activate secure TLS communication.
 In workload clusters, Kube-vip runs in a basic, Layer-2 failover mode, assigning the virtual IP address to one control plane node at a time.
 In this mode, Kube-vip does not function as a true load balancer for control plane traffic.

 Tanzu Community Edition also does not use Kube-vip as a load balancer for workloads in workload clusters.
 Kube-vip is used solely by the cluster's API server.